-- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2018) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2018) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB, 2017) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)
+- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2019) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2020) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB, 2017) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

 Any staff member or visitor to the school must refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.
 Where there is risk of immediate harm, concerns will be referred by telephone to the Children and Families Hub and / or the Police.
-Less urgent concerns or requests for support will be sent to the Children and Families Hub via the Essex Effective Support portal.
+Less urgent concerns or requests for support will be sent to the Children and Families Hub via the Essex Effective Support 12 | P a g e portal.
 The school may also seek advice from Social Care or another appropriate agency about a concern, if we are unsure how to respond to it.
 Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
-However, we will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
+However, we will not do so where it is felt that to do so could place a child at greater risk of harm or impede a criminal investigation.
 On occasions, it may be necessary to consult with the Children and Families Hub and / or Essex Police for advice on when to share information with parents / carers.

-If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, the staff member concerned should press for reconsideration of the case with the designated safeguarding lead.
+If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for reconsideration of the case with the designated safeguarding lead.

-If, for any reason, the designated safeguarding lead (or deputy) is not available, this should not delay appropriate action being taken.
+If, for any reason, the designated safeguarding lead (or deputy) is not available, this will not delay appropriate action being taken.
 Safeguarding contact details are displayed in the school to ensure that all staff members have unfettered access to safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.

-When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy) and how to share concerns with them.
+When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy/deputies) and how to share concerns with them.

-6. Training
+7. Training

-The designated safeguarding lead (and deputy) undertake Level 3 child protection training at least every two years.
+The designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
 The Headteacher, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
 In addition, all staff members receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 Records of any child protection training undertaken is kept for all staff and governors.

-The school ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate protection concern, this must be reported to the designated safeguarding lead and may require further referral to and subsequent investigation by appropriate authorities.
+The school ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate

-7. Professional confidentiality
+8. Professional confidentiality

 Confidentiality is an issue which needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
-A member of staff must never guarantee confidentiality to anyone about a safeguarding concern (including parents / carers or pupils), or promise to keep a secret.
-In accordance with statutory requirements, where there is a child
+A member of staff must never guarantee confidentiality to anyone about a safeguarding concern (including parents / carers or pupils) or promise to keep a secret.
+In accordance with statutory requirements, where there is a child protection concern, this must be reported to the designated safeguarding lead and may require further referral to and subsequent investigation by appropriate authorities.